Stoker House

 It was built upon heavy sills, built of long leaf pine about 18x18 in in dimension and 27 ft in length, set upon stone pilings.
 These foundations were, and remain, open to the air.

 A later renovation sheathed the walls, inside and out, with 1x12 in boards.

 The listing includes a second contributing building, a barn.

 The house is located about 7 mi northeast of Many, Louisiana, "on the old San Antonio Trace."
 It is located on, and is visible from, the Natchitoches Highway (Louisiana Highway 6).

-The NRHP nomination was written by Rebecca Stoker Kyle, a fifth generation descendent of Henry and Nancy, who had plans in 1976 to restore the house.
+The NRHP nomination was written by Rebecca Stoker Kyle, a fifth generation descendant of Henry and Nancy, who had plans in 1976 to restore the house.

 The barn, about 50 yd west of the house in 1975, was built at approximately the same time, and is also a double-pen structure built of logs notched together.
 Its sills were hewn from solid oak logs.
 The barn was used in support of the property serving as a stagecoach stop.
-The barn, and Mrs. Stoker, was noted by architect Frederick Law Olmstead (1822-1903) in his book A Journey Through Texas, or a Saddle Trip on the Southwestern Frontier, published after his 1856-1857 trip.
+The barn, and Mrs. Stoker, was noted by architect Frederick Law Olmsted (1822-1903) in his book A Journey Through Texas, or a Saddle Trip on the Southwestern Frontier, published after his 1856-1857 trip.

 The Stoker Barn was moved from the property and is now on the grounds of the Burden Plantation in Baton Rouge, Louisiana, in East Baton Rouge Parish, in what is now the LSU Rural Life Museum.
 It was donated by Rebecca Stoker Kyle, her brother James Stoker, and their father Riley Stoker in 1999.